whymarrh/jeopardy-parser/readme.md

 `parser.py` extracts Jeopardy! clues from the [J!
 Archive][1] website and dumps them into a SQLite database for use elsewhere.
 No particular application is intended, but a fair number of clues are skipped over when parsing.
 Any application requiring the complete set of clues will not find it here.

+`tests.py` spits out 10 random clues from various games.
+Manually comparing these clues to the J!
+Archive website is a simple way to verify that the clues are being matched to the proper category, round, value, game, etc.

 # Getting started

 Clone the repo: `git clone git://github.com/whymarrh/jeopardy-parser.git`